 Written by Ken Cross and adapted by permission for froggingaround.com.

-The optimal conditions to venture outdoors looking for frogs are either during or up to several nights of decent rainfall.
+The optimum conditions to venture outdoors looking for frogs is generally after rainfall, and depending on the species, up to several nights after rainfall.
 Some species do not mind calling during the

 rain whilst others will wait until conditions are quieter and more conducive to calling activity.
-Some species require >70mm in a 24 hour peiod before they will appear and/or call.
+Some species require >70mm in a 24 hour period before they will appear and/or call.

-Warm, humid conditions are optimal to go out looking, as frogs are cold-blooded and so are most active during the warmer months, generally from November to March.
+Warm, humid conditions are optimal to go out frogging, as frogs are cold-blooded and so are most active during the warmer months, generally from September to March.
 However, many species will wait closer to the end of breeding season to appear if rainfall events have been extremely limited leading up to such a time.

 Frogs can be found in many places, depending on the species.
-Downpipes, pot-plants, toilets, rain gauges, block work, bathrooms - virtually any small crevis can be a hiding spot for the more common species.
-For the lesser seen species, dry forest, wallum country and rainforst streams are home to many, of which are often threatened by the encroachment of the very urban environment the more common frogs call home.
+Downpipes, pot-plants, toilets, rain gauges, block work, bathrooms - virtually any small crevices can be a hiding spot for the more common species.
+For the lesser seen species, dry forest, wallum country and rainforest streams are home to many, of which are often threatened by the encroachment of the urban environment the more common frogs call home.

-Below is a list of equipment that you may or may not need during your frogging (although items with an * are essential and/or highly recommended).
+Below is a list of equipment that you will generally need when frogging (although items with an * are essential and/or highly recommended).

 - Appropriate footwear* (comfortable boots are very good)

-- Bright torch or headlamp* (headlamps can be purchased on eBay for as little as $8 (inc. postage - and are very good)
+- Bright torch or headlamp* (headlamps can be purchased on eBay for as little as $8 (and are very good)